What is a Custom Type?

 Create a Custom Type

+Slices are created within each Custom Type.
 To start creating slices, enable the Slice Zone with the toggle in the Custom Type builder.

 Organize with tabs

 You can use tabs within a Custom Type to organize your content fields and make document editing more user-friendly.
 Click the + Add a new tab button in the Custom Type builder to add a tab.

 Using tabs will only affect the organization of the writing-room editor.
 It will not impact the structure of the document in the API response.